fabric-testbed/fabric-core-api/docs/projects.md

 # Projects

-When a project is created it also triggers the remote creation of three COUs in COmanage (API call to COmanage registry)
+When a project is created it also triggers the remote creation of four COUs in COmanage (API call to COmanage registry)

 - COU: `uuid-pc` - group to associate project creator to
 - COU: `uuid-pm` - group to associate project members to
 - COU: `uuid-po` - group to associate project owners to
+- COU: `uuid-tk` - group to associate project long lived token holders to

 The notation `uuid` from above is a universal unique identifier (e.g. `990d8a8b-7e50-4d13-a3be-0f133ffa8653`) - all COUs for the same project would have the same `uuid` value which matches the core-api `uuid` for the project object.

-All endpoints are "WYSIWYG" in nature
+Endpoints are generally "WYSIWYG" in nature

  - The API will attempt to modify the data object to match the data provided by the `api_user`
  - There are no "*add*" or "*remove*" endpoints, but rather **_what you see is what you get_** (assuming valid data is passed to the endpoint)